eldridgea/blog/content/post/pwchange-synced.md

 I made a password change tool to keep your user password and encrypted boot password the same on Linux and [made it available on GitHub](https://github.com/eldridgea/pwchange-synced).

-I recently swapped to an Ubuntu Linux laptop as my main machine and wanted to make my boot and user login passwords the same.
+I recently swapped to an Ubuntu Linux laptop as my main machine and wanted to make my boot and user login passwords the same as this would be a one-user machine.
 This was one thing I missed about my Mac, the boot experience where my boot password was the same as my user password and I was auto-logged in after booting but still had a password if I locked my screen.

 The only real thing needed here was a tool to use instead of `passwd` that would push the new password to LUKS and the normal user password.